By signing up you agree to our Terms & Conditions. You can opt-out whenever you like; simply click 'Unsubscribe' at the bottom of our emails.

-We are aware that it’s our duty, as part of the fashion industry, to reduce the impact of our industry on the environment.
+We are aware that it’s our duty as part of the fashion community to reduce the impact of our industry on the environment.
 We are working together with both suppliers and clients to ensure that sustainable practices are put in place to protect our planet.

 Juliet Dunn has always, and will continue to, work with artisan craftsmen and workers around India.
 At the brand’s inception that meant scouring the country to highlight these fading, traditional techniques, which is what Juliet Dunn is now known for.